Joyce Angela Jellison is a graduate of Massachusetts School of Law and the reciepient of a North Carolina Press Association Award.

 - The sexual orientation of homeless persons is not often measured, but the National Network of Runaway and Youth Services estimates that about 6% of homeless adolescents are gay or lesbian.
 Studies assessing sexual orientations of homeless adolescents have revealed rates ranging from 11% to 35% (American Journal of Public Health, 2002).
 These youths face considerable risk of violence and abuse while homeless.

 Homelessness is a human condition.
 Yet, the homeless are too easily compartmentalized and marginalized.
 We make a choice on who shall receive sympathy: black or white, sober or addicted, mother or father, married or divorced?
 We choose according to personal politic who is worthy of stability, and we also choose who has lost favor.
 We deign when it is acceptable to be without shelter.

 In Defiance of Instability

 The issues particularized to black women insist truth be clearly communicated to power.
-Issues of mental health, poverty, domestic violence and poverty are not exclusive to black women, however women of color experience the impact of these conditions with a greater intensity and severity.
-Homelessness is a challenge to humanity, it causes one to re-conceptualize identity and the impact of homelessness as to how one self-actualizes themselves as a contributing and purposeful member of society.
+Issues of mental health, poverty, domestic violence, and poverty are not exclusive to black women.
+Women of color, however, experience the impact of these conditions with a greater intensity and severity.
+Homelessness is a challenge to humanity.
+It causes one to re=conceptualize identity and the impact of homelessness as to how one self-actualizes themselves as a contributing and purposeful member of society.

-It is the collective responsibility of society to respond to the call of it is members - the homeless have not lost citizenship because they are marginalized.
-They, though we may quickly glance away - the homeless are ever present.
-Their lives insist on recognition - to continue to look away in the face of disparity is to loose grasp of our own humanity; it is akin to becoming homeless within our own bodies by losing our spirits in blissful, purposeful ignorance.
+It is the collective responsibility of society to respond to the call of it is members.
+The homeless have not lost citizenship because they are marginalized.
+Though we may quickly glance away, the homeless are ever present.
+Their lives insist on recognition.
+To continue to look away in the face of disparity is to lose grasp of our own humanity; it is akin to becoming homeless within our own bodies by losing our spirits in blissful, purposeful ignorance.